 Central Appalachia Habitat Stewardship Program

-The Central Appalachia Habitat Stewardship Program restores and sustains healthy forests, rivers and streams that provide habitat for diverse native bird and aquatic populations.
-Priority is given to projects within seven focal geographies.
+The Central Appalachia Habitat Stewardship Program restores and sustains healthy forests, rivers and streams that provide habitat for diverse native bird and aquatic species populations.
+Priority is given to projects within 10 focal geographies.
 The program supports projects in portions of the Appalachian region of Maryland, New York, Ohio, Pennsylvania, Virginia and West Virginia.Learn More